UDP Communication for Healthcare

 A custom high-throughput UDP protocol engineered specifically for ultra-low-latency communication in medical-grade network environments.
 The protocol supports thousands of concurrent medical device connections to a single node while maintaining the reliability guarantees that healthcare systems demand.

 Data is captured, parsed according to HL7 standards, and routed through a message bus architecture to downstream modules for storage, real-time visualization, clinical alerting, and integration with hospital information systems.
 The protocol includes built-in support for device discovery, health monitoring, firmware-over-the-air updates, and seamless failover between redundant network paths.
-Every message is cryptographically authenticated and encrypted, with full compliance with HIPAA technical safeguards and IEC 62443 security standards for medical device communication.

 Follow Up Questions